thanos-io/thanos/docs/components/receive.md

 In addition it allows writing to longterm Objectstorage, which in return is accessible to Thanos query component through Thanos store.

-In general the remote write functionality is the better way of propagating Prometheus data to a different store and should be prefered over [Prometheus federation](https://prometheus.io/docs/prometheus/latest/federation), especially when federation would return a lot of metrics.
+In general the remote write functionality is the better way of propagating Prometheus data to a different store and should be preferred over [Prometheus federation](https://prometheus.io/docs/prometheus/latest/federation), especially when federation would return a lot of metrics.

 ## Load Distribution and Tenancy